Fall Foliage Primer

 - Fall Foliage Primer - October 16, 2019

 It's week four of the Fall Foliage Primer and we're beginning to see some changes.
 The higher elevations around Boone and Valle Crucis had a light frost earlier in the week.
-Festivals in all locations abound for the weekend, so there's lots to do.
+Festivals in all locations abound for the weekend, so there's a lot of things to do.
 AND, we believe you may begin seeing even more color with the frost being on the pumpkin, so to speak, and the cooler temperatures.
 Get out and enjoy the beautiful season!

 - Wednesday, October 9, 2019